jsirianni/gocron/README.md

 ## Notes
 The main purpose of this project is to gain familiarity with golang.
 If you have improvements or suggestions, please feel free to file an issue or open a pull request.

-## TODO

-Make compatible with Docker

-Build a Web front end for easy management (in progress thanks to JarrodMFlesch)

-Support SSL connections